nelsonje/cavium-experiments/gather/README.txt

 I use the oct-packet-io utility to capture the packets sent.
 The app sends a fixed number of packets from each core; the number of cores is configurable.
 All output goes out a single port.

-No output checking is done, but you can look at the output file (output-2048.data, probably) and verify that all the packets look the same.
+Output checking is done automatically when running on a single core.

 To build and run the code, make sure this repo is at